Rishabh-Patel96/Data-analytics-portfolio/README.md

 # Data Analytics Portfolio

-This repository contains my data analytics projects focused on **SQL-based analysis, business reporting & dashboarding, data exploration and analysis using python**.
+This repository contains my **Data Analytics project portfolio**, demonstrating end-to-end analytical workflows using multiple tools and technologies.

+The projects in this repository showcase practical data analysis techniques including **SQL data exploration, Python-based analysis, and Power BI dashboard development**.

-The goal of this portfolio is to demonstrate practical analytical workflows used by data analysts to explore datasets, analyze metrics, and generate structured insights.
+The goal of this portfolio is to demonstrate how raw data can be transformed into **structured insights, analytical reports, and business intelligence dashboards**.

 ---

-## 📂 Repository Structure
+# Repository Structure

 ```
 Data-analytics-portfolio
 │
-├── datasets
+├ datasets
-├── docs
-├── sql-projects
-│   └── 01-sql-business-analysis
+│   Raw datasets used for analysis
 │
+├ docs
+│   Supporting documentation for projects
+│
+├ sql-projects
+│   SQL-based data analysis and case studies
+│
+├ Python projects
+│   Data analysis and automation projects using Python
+│
+├ PowerBI projects
+│   Business intelligence dashboards and data visualizations
+│
+├ scripts
+│   Utility or supporting scripts used during analysis
+│
-└── README.md
+└ README.md
 ```

 ---

+# Projects

-## 📊 SQL Projects
+## SQL Projects

+These projects demonstrate analytical workflows using **SQL for data exploration and business analysis**.

-### 1️⃣ SQL Business Analysis
+### SQL Business Analysis

-This project demonstrates a variety of SQL analytical techniques applied to a relational dataset.
+This project demonstrates a wide range of SQL analytical patterns including:

-Key analytical areas covered include:

 * Database exploration
 * Dimension analysis